 This is a focused and strategic professional development and action research opportunity for selected members of the professional dance community and dance makers from the Irish World Academy postgraduate programme who are matched with post-graduate lighting designers at The Lir Academy.

-Professor Mel Mercier, Chair of Performing Arts, Course Director, BA World Music and Liz Roche will work with the students from the MA in Composition and Creative Music Practice and MA in Contemporary Dance Performance.
+Professor Mel Mercier, Chair of Performing Arts, Course Director, BA World Music and Liz Roche will work with the students from the MA in Composition and Creative Music Practice and MA in Contemporary Dance Performance at the Irish World Academy of Music and Dance at University of Limerick.

 Building on the success of the Modes of Capture Symposium, held at the Irish World Academy of Music and Dance in 2019 as part of IntraSpaces, the Modes of Capture Symposium 2020 explored how dance artists exchange knowledges, practices and experiences across networks of relationships that span time and space.